Nelda Martinez: Mayor of Corpus Christi, Texas

 Nelda Martinez is a former mayor of Corpus Christi, Texas, and was the third woman to hold the position since the election of Betty Turner, the first female mayor, in 1987.
 She was elected in 2012.
 Before becoming mayor, she was an at-large member of the Corpus Christi City Council from 2007 to 2012.
 Martinez was reelected to a second term in 2014.
 Martinez announced that she would run in 2016 but lost re-election for a third and final term to Dan McQueen on November 8, 2016.
 After McQueen resigned from office after five weeks, Martinez announced her intent to run in the special mayoral election, formally filing on February 28, 2017.
 Joe McComb won the special election.

 Early life and education

 Martinez was born in Corpus Christi, the fifth of nine children of Maria Consuelo Martinez and Roosevelt Martinez.
 She graduated from Corpus Christi’s Mary Carroll High School and attended Del Mar College.
 She has a bachelor of arts degree in government with a minor in Latin American studies from the University of Texas at Austin.

 Martinez has a daughter, Amanda Rose, who she gave up for adoption shortly after birth.
 They were reunited 29 years later.
 Amanda Rose and her husband, Michael, have two daughters.

 Professional career

 Martinez is the founder, president, and owner of Adlen Enterprises, Inc., an asset management company.
-She has also founded, owned and sold three other businesses, including 5102 Joint Venture, a real estate holding company; Nueces Title, and First American Closing Office, Inc. Martinez is an inactive licensed real estate agent in the State of Texas.
+She has also founded, owned and sold three other businesses, including 5102 Joint Venture, a real estate holding company; Nueces Title, and First American Closing Office, Inc. Martinez is a licensed real estate agent in the State of Texas.